-and cc your Regional Director, your principal and MTA.
+and cc your principal and MTA.

 - QUESTION: How long does it take to get an answer? - ANSWER: The local agreement specifies that the School Board must answer within 35 days of receipt of your request.
 That said, if the request is for the following school year, then the 35 days will begin on March 1st.